The Miranda rule/right is based on the historic Miranda v. Arizona case way back 1966.

 Look for a Criminal Defense Attorney

-There are cases when you have to unequivocally state that you want to exercise your right to an attorney or to remain silent.
+There are cases when you have to unequivocally state that you want to exercise your right to an attorney or remain silent.

 You should immediately seek help from a tenured criminal defense attorney in such cases.

-Don’t just rely on the police officer to read you your rights, seek expert help from an attorney right away
+Don’t just rely on the police officer to read you your rights; seek expert help from an attorney right away.